 Interactive marketing comes as a departure from traditional campaign marketing.
-In other words, we’re breaking down that brick wall and supporting two-way interactions between the brand and its target audience.
+We’re breaking down that brick wall and supporting two-way interactions between the brand and its target audience.

 Okay, think back to the days of Choose your Adventure books.
 You’re cruising right along, reading a story about an undersea adventure, when your main character discovers an underwater cave.
 Readers have two choices – check out the cave or continue swimming.
 You choose the page depending on how you want the storyline to continue.

-In essence, this is how interactive storytelling works.
-It’s content that gives readers a choice and allows them to select the next step based on their own preferences.
+This is how interactive storytelling works.
+It’s content that gives readers a choice that allows them to select the next step based on their own preferences.

 A fantastic example of interactive storytelling comes from Tully Luxury Travel, where an interactive microsite lets visitors explore according to different destinations, or by the company’s travel agent team.
-It’s an interesting take on interactive storytelling, helping to show just how versatile this approach can be.
+It’s an interesting take on interactive storytelling, and it shows just how versatile this approach can be.

-This is usually a top example of interactive marketing that many brands are familiar with – a traditional infographic but with a twist.
+Interactive infographics are usually a top example of interactive marketing that brands are familiar with – a traditional infographic but with a twist.
 These graphics include all of the recognizable elements – less text supported with more design elements – but put users in the driver’s seat.

 A really fun example from Marriott helps families plan their trip to Scottsdale, Arizona, based on their answers to a few questions.
 Even if you aren’t charting a trip to the Southwest anytime soon, this interactive graphic is still engaging and fun.